Chengsong-Huang/Self-Calibration/README.md

     device_map="auto"
 )
 ```
-to start an inferencer, and then use
+to start an inference engine, and you may use
 ```python
 result = inference.run_inference_interactive(
                 query=prompt,